-Learn to shift from victimage to active engagement with our own journey.
+Learn to shift from being stuck and defeated to an engagement with our own life journey.

-Sooner or later life takes us to the swampland place, like loss, obsession, depression and fear.
+Sooner or later life takes us to the swampland place, like anxiety, depression, loss, and addiction.
 We might feel victimized at first but this course offers insight into why the psyche by times ‘refuses’ to cooperate with the agenda of our conscious lives and how we can respond to these difficult times in life.

 What you will receive

 4 Video & 4 Audio Recordings

 Access to your own Jung Platform account where all the content you've purchased will be stored.

 There is a recurrent thought, a fantasy perhaps, that the goal of life is to achieve happiness.
 Who among us does not long to stand down from the ramparts, to arrive some distant day at a blissful bower and rest easy, abide awhile, and be permanently happy?
 Yet our own psyche apparently has another thought, a contrary agenda, which frequently derails our fantasy and pulls us under into an emotional swampland.
 Our peaceful respites are ephemeral and can neither be willed into being nor perpetuated by hope, right conduct, or right religion.
 Rather, it seems, our own nature intends that we spend a good part of our journey in such dismal dwellings; yet these dread places paradoxically provide many of the most meaningful moments of our journey.
 Indeed, it is in such swamplands as loss, betrayal, and depression where the soul is fashioned and forged, character is tested, and values enlarged beyond the ego’s limited purview by the soul’s agenda.